ankitects/faqs/src/the-2021-scheduler.md

 ## Add-ons and custom scheduling

-The v3 scheduler is a ground-up rewrite, so add-ons that modified the previous scheduler's card gathering or answering routines doesn't work with it.
+The v3 scheduler is a ground-up rewrite, so add-ons that modified the previous scheduler's card-gathering or answering routines will not work with it.
 It is no longer possible to selectively replace parts of the scheduler's code ("monkey patching"), so some add-ons may not be practical to port without significant effort.